Veridise/veridise-docs/orca/user_guide/orca_configuration/hardhat.md

 This section lists known issues for fuzzing Hardhat projects with OrCa.
 Workarounds are also listed wherever applicable.

-1. The `fsevents` node library required by Hardhat projects is not compatible with Linux systems.
+1. The `FSEvents` node library required by Hardhat projects on MacOS is not compatible with Linux systems.
+If your Linux system is attempting to install `FSEvents` during `npm ci`, perform the following steps to fix the issue.
-    * TODO include workaround here
+    * Delete `package-lock.json` from your project directory.
+    * Remove the `FSEvents` dependency from `package.json`.